Bail Bonds in Wake County, North Carolina

 - In drug cases, the street value of the drugs involved.

 Bail is similar to a loan; a bail agent pays the entire bail amount on behalf of a family member or a friend and in exchange, a percentage is paid to the Wake county bondsman – a form of collateral is sometimes required.
 A 15 percent premium of the bond is often paid for the services, but lower rates may be available for high bonds.
-Raleigh Bail Bonds never charges any interest for payment plans offered, to include plans as low as zero 2% down.
+Raleigh Bail Bonds never charges any interest for payment plans offered, to include plans as low as 2% down on bonds over $10,000.
+Call us now to find out all details to qualify.

 What You Can Expect from Bail Bonds Wake County: